COVID-19 in Nova Scotia

 For the most up-to-date provincial information about COVID-19, click here.

 Develop Nova Scotia remains fully operational and have an active presence on the Halifax waterfront.

 Here is what we’re doing to maintain access while prioritizing the health and safety of our staff and community:

 - Cleanliness and safety checks of all waterfront properties throughout the day

 - Seating has been added back in as safe to do so

 - We know busking adds to the vibrancy of our waterfront and city.
 Our Busking Program remains in place at this time.

 For the most up-to-date provincial updates on COVID-19, please click here.

-Under the guidance of the Province, the Develop Nova Scotia staff are all working remotely and we remain fully operational.
+Staff are working onsite and remotely.
+We remain fully operational and our office is open to the public.
 If you need assistance, here is how you can contact us: